oracle/node-oracledb/doc/api.md

 appropriate `poolMax` value avoids overloading the database by limiting the maximum number of connections ever opened.

-Pool expansion happens when the following are all true: (i) [`pool.getConnection()`](#getconnectionpool) is called and (ii) all the currently established connections in the pool are "checked out" by previous `pool.getConnection()` calls and are in-use by the application, and (iii) the number of those connections is less than the pool's `poolMax` setting.
+Pool expansion happens when [`pool.getConnection()`](#getconnectionpool) is called and both the following are true:

+- all the currently established connections in the pool are "checked out" of the pool by previous `pool.getConnection()` calls

+- the number of those currently established connections is less than the pool's `poolMax` setting.

 Pool shrinkage happens when the application returns connections to the pool, and they are then unused for more than [`poolTimeout`](#propdbpooltimeout)